cyruswachira/Health-Systems/README.md

 Experience the full functionality of the Health Systems platform through the live deployment:

 [Click here to access the live demo](https://health-systems.onrender.com/)

 ---

+##  Overview
+This project provides a complete solution for managing and supporting health systems.
+The system integrates both frontend and backend components for a seamless user experience and administrative control.

+It includes:
+- A clear approach to identifying and solving challenges in health management
+- A user-friendly frontend built for engagement and accessibility
+- A robust backend to handle data, user actions and secure operations

+---